-Soft Furnishings for Interiors is a clustered unit this with the following units Decorate residential Interiors, Prepare a material board, Drawing techniques and in some cases Organise & communicate information.
+Soft Furnishings for Interiors is grouped with the following units Decorate residential Interiors, Prepare a material board, Drawing techniques and in some cases Organise & communicate information.

 The major learning experience involves studio based exercises, demonstration and production.
 It is strongly advised that students attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity to gain the competency.